 Auto insurance policies are very specific about what is and isn’t covered.
 Before choosing a policy, it’s important that you read about the coverage, limits, and any exclusions.

 Once you’ve decided on the type of coverage you want, shop around for quotes.
-You can do this easily by using a car insurance broker, like Gabi.
+You can do this easily by using a car insurance broker, like Young Alfred.

 Here are some of the most common types of coverage you’ll find on car insurance policies: